larrybolt/blog/content/about.md

 url = "about/"
 +++

 Hi!
-I'm Larry Boltovskoi, obsessed software engineer!
+I'm Larry Boltovskoi, an obsessed software engineer!

 I do a lot of web related stuff.

 Frontend, backend, deployment and scaling.